yuanbit/sentiment140-biLSTM/README.md

-A deep learning model built using PyTorch and TorchText to detect sentiments of tweets using a subset of the sentiment140 dataset.
+A deep learning model built using PyTorch and TorchText to classify sentiments of tweets using a subset of the sentiment140 dataset.